emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Movies7
+### Score: 9/20
+1. Has movies, TV, 1080p, subtitles, adjustable quality, but no anime. 🟡
+1. They remove broken links, main player can't fail, so no server switching needed. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is decent but has for for improvement. 🟡
+1. Site does not have watch lists, continue watching or history. ❌
+1. Has decent sorting options, but media discovery tools could be added. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## nKiri
 ### Score: 9/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️